MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`sonarQubeRunAnalysis`** - **Run SonarQube or SonarCloud analysis**<br>
 Input alias: `sqAnalysisEnabled`. `boolean`.
 Required.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-This option has changed from version 1 of the **Maven** task to use the [SonarQube](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube) and [SonarCloud](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud) marketplace extensions.
+This option has changed from using version 1 of the **Maven** task to using the [SonarQube](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube) and [SonarCloud](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud) marketplace extensions.
 Enable this option to run [SonarQube or SonarCloud analysis](http://redirect.sonarsource.com/doc/install-configure-scanner-tfs-ts.html) after executing goals in the **Goals** field.
 The **install** or **package** goal should run first.
-You must also add a **Prepare Analysis Configuration** task from one of the extensions to the build pipeline before this Maven task.
+Before this Maven task, you must also add a **Prepare Analysis Configuration** task from one of the extensions to the build pipeline.
 <!-- :::editable-content-end::: -->
 <br>